DrkR0ot/CTF/CTF - Sécurité Offensive/OSINT/OSINT 4/README.md

-# 🖼️ CTF - OSINT 4 : Un soldat à terre
+# 🖼️ CTF - OSINT 4: A Fallen Soldier

-Dans ce challenge, une simple image peut révéler bien plus qu’elle ne montre.

-## Votre mission
-**Pour la difficulté**, ne copier pas cette image sur internet.
-Cette dernière a eut un article par la suite (qui ne fut pas présent au moment de la création du CTF).
-Analyser tout d'une image en ayant des restrictions.
+In this challenge, a single image might reveal much more than it shows.

+---

+## 🎯 Your Mission

+**To increase the difficulty**, do **not upload the image online**.
+This photo was later featured in an article — but that article did **not exist at the time this CTF was created**.

+Your task is to analyze everything in the image while respecting this restriction.

+---

-## Flag
+## 🏁 Flag

-Le flag est au format : prénom_nom,brigade_xxxx,prénom_nom,2023 Il n'y a pas d'accent, pas de majuscule, pas de ponctuation, pas de cédille etc. Les espaces sont remplacés par des underscores "_" et les réponses aux questions se suivent séparées par des virgules.
+The flag format is:
+firstname_lastname,brigade_xxxx,firstname_lastname,2023

+⚠️ No accents, no capital letters, no punctuation, no cedilla, etc.
+Spaces must be replaced with underscores `_`.
+Answers are concatenated in order and separated by commas.

+---

-## Questions :
+## ❓ Questions

-1. Qui lit la lettre ?
+1. Who is reading the letter?
-2. A quelle brigade appartient-il ?
+2. Which brigade does he belong to?
-3. Qui est décédé ?
-4. En quelle année ?
+3. Who has died?
+4. In what year?